SoarGroup/SoarGroup.github.io/docs/soar_manual/08_SpatialVisualSystem.md

 manipulate internal copies of the scene graph and then extract spatial relationships from the modified states, which is useful for look-ahead search and action modeling.
-This type of imagery operation naturally captures and propagates the relationships implicit in spatial environments, and doesn’t suffer from the frame problem that relational representations have.
+This type of imagery operation naturally captures and propagates the relationships implicit in spatial environments, and doesn't suffer from the frame problem that relational representations have.

 ![(a) Typical environment setup without using SVS. (b) Same environment using SVS.](Images/svs-setup.svg)